Marcus990/Histovision-AI/README.md

 ! mkdir ~/.kaggle // Make sure to go to Kaggle's website and go to your profile, and download your API key as a kaggle.json file.
 An option will pop up to upload a file when you run this command.
 Select your kaggle.json file.
 !mv ./kaggle.json ~/.kaggle/
 !chmod 600 ~/.kaggle/kaggle.json
-!kaggle datasets download -d jocelyndumlao/biglycan-breast-cancer // This link is specifically for the breast cancer histological image dataset I am working with.
-This will change with every dataset! import zipfile zip_ref = zipfile.ZipFile('biglycan-breast-cancer.zip', 'r') zip_ref.extractall('/content') zip_ref.close()
+!kaggle datasets download -d bhaveshmittal/melanoma-cancer-dataset // This link is specifically for the melanoma cancer histological image dataset I am working with.
+This will change with every dataset! import zipfile zip_ref = zipfile.ZipFile('melanoma-cancer-dataset.zip', 'r') zip_ref.extractall('/content') zip_ref.close()
 ```